-Slight deviations are resulting from the comparison with 2015 submission sectoral estimates, due to the implementation of the estimation methodology (par.
-6.12.2); in particular the comparison of emissions related to fires in forest land category results in average decrease of the emissions by 2.2%.
-Concerning grassland category, an increase of the emissions equal to 0.4% has to be noted, while no deviations are resulting for cropland category.
+Slight deviations are resulting from the comparison with 2016 submission sectoral estimates, due to the the estimation methodology (par.
+6.12.2), that foresees a gap filling procedures for missing scorch height data to assess the damage level for the forest type/type of fire/region.
+In particular the comparison of emissions related to fires in forest land category results in average60 decrease of the emissions by 7.0%.
+No deviations are resulting for cropland and grassland category.

 An expert panel on forest fires has been set up, in order to obtain geographically referenced data on burned area; the overlapping of land use map and georeferenced data should assure the estimates of burned areas in the different land uses.
-The fraction of $CO_2$ emissions due to forest fires, currently included in the estimate of the forest land remaining forest land, will be pointed out.
+The fraction of CO_2 emissions due to forest fires, currently included in the estimate of the forest land remaining forest land, will be pointed out.